 Rank the following insulin products from longest duration of action to shortest duration of action.

-Correct answer with rationale: The correct order is D-B-C-A. One of the 5 question types on the NAPLEX is ordered response where you will have to rank a number of agents in some pattern.
+Correct answer with rationale: The correct order is D-B-C-A. One of the 5 question types on the NAPLEX is ordered response, where you will have to rank a number of agents in some delineated pattern.
 The example given in the candidate's guide is potency of topical corticosteroids.
-Be careful to read the question carefully and not give the wrong order (i.e. in this question you "read" rank from shortest to longest).
-This is a potentially 6 hour exam and you will get tired so can happen.
-Insulin degludec is a basal insulin with a very long duration of action and therefore would be first, followed by another basal insulin (glargine), regular, and finally aspart which is a rapid acting, mealtime insulin.
+Be careful to read the question carefully and not give the wrong order (i.e. in this question you accidentally "read" rank from shortest to longest).
+This is a potentially 6 hour exam and you will get tired so can easily happen!
+Insulin degludec (Tresiba) is a basal insulin with a very long duration of action and therefore would be first, followed by another basal insulin (insulin detemir or Levemir), U-500 which is a form of regular insulin, and finally Novolog which is a rapid acting, mealtime insulin.